nhhviet98/nhhviet98/README.md

 - **Practical Problem Solving**: My experience has taught me that a model is only as good as the value it brings.
 I focus on bridging the gap between theoretical research and the engineering required to make AI reliable and efficient in a production environment.

 - **Supporting the Team**: I’ve been fortunate enough to lead technical initiatives and mentor others.
-For me, leadership isn't about the title, but about being the person who helps remove blockers and fosters a collaborative environment where we can all build better tech together.
+To me, leadership means supporting the team and ensuring we build great things together.

 ## ☎️ Contacts:
 📫 Email: nhhviet98@gmail.com